jonathanBieler/GtkIDE.jl/README.md

 from the [12Dicts Package](http://wordlist.aspell.net/12dicts/), instead of the standard Julia vocabulary.
 When pressing tab with a piece of text selected it will show you a couple of options you can apply to that text.

+### Projects

+A project is a path and a set of files.
+You can open and create projects in the project panel on the left.

+### Misc.

+To gain space you can hide elements of the UI, e.g.:

+    `GtkIDE.visible(GtkIDE.main_window.menubar,false)`

 ### Issues